 In the waters around Florida, particularly in the Gulf of Mexico, such high concentrations of algae occur that the water turns red or brown.
-These harmful algal blooms are known as "red tide," and have been observed for centuries.
-The Gulf of Mexico and around Florida, the species that causes most red tide is Karenia brevis (K. brevis).
-The K. brevis is a single-celled algae that occurs in marine and estuarine waters in Florida.
-The K. brevis produces neurotoxins called brevetoxins that can sicken or kill fish, seabirds, turtles, and marine mammals.
-Wave action can break open K. brevis cells and release the brevetoxins into the air, and with winds blowing onshore.
+108 These harmful algal blooms are known as "red tide," and have been observed for centuries.
+109 In the Gulf of Mexico and around Florida, the species that causes most red tide is Karenia brevis (K. brevis).
+110 K. brevis is a single-celled algae that occurs in marine and estuarine waters in Florida.
+111 K. brevis produces neurotoxins called brevetoxins that can sicken or kill fish, seabirds, turtles, and marine mammals.
+112 Wave action can break open K. brevis cells and release the brevetoxins into the air, and with winds blowing onshore.
 This can lead to respiratory irritation in humans, and potentially serious illness for people with severe or chronic respiratory conditions.
-The red tide toxins can also accumulate in animals such as oysters and clams, which can lead to Neurotoxic Shellfish
+113 The red tide toxins can also accumulate in animals such as oysters and clams, which can lead to Neurotoxic Shellfish Poisoning in people who consume contaminated shellfish.
+114 Though this is less common, blooms of K. brevis can also contribute to fish kills by depleting the water of dissolved oxygen.
+115 The algae causing red tide is different from the cyanobacteria (often called "bluegreen algae") found in freshwater systems such as Lake Okeechobee.
+116